Of all the countless frozen foods out there, one meal has always reigned supreme: frozen pizza. And TBH, it will continue to. Forever and always.

-I don't know if I got a rogue pie (I have a funny feeling that I didn't), but woof.
+I don't know if I got a rogue pie, but yikes.
 Please, please, please don't waste your money on this rise-less "rising crust" pizza.

 6. Trader Joe's — I genuinely think they meant well, but this pizza was drier than a literal desert...let me explain.

 Here's my big problem with this one: It's branded as "Naples Style," which is (to grossly oversimplify) the "traditional," Neapolitan way.
 Think big, airy bubbles and a toothsome, wood-fired crust.
 The issue here is that this was very clearly a pre-cooked crust that they scattered sauce, cheese and pepperoni over.
 So by the time the toppings were melted, the crust was bone dry.

 Like Whole Foods's pizza, I thought the flavors were solid on this one.
 You can tell they used quality ingredients, but the ridiculously dry crust was a dealbreaker for me.
 Next time I hit the TJ's freezer aisle, I'll stick to the Sweet Potato Gnocchi.
 (If you know, you know.)

 Trader Joe's may be a haven for many foods — frozen and fresh — but I can't in good conscious recommend you buy this pizza.
 Sorry about it!

 5. Tony's — While the crust may be doable (though not at all exciting), the toppings reaaaaally weren't.

 My biggest issue with Tony's pepperoni pizza is that the ingredients were...subpar at best.
 Of all the pizzas I taste-tested, I'd say the sauce and cheese on this one were the most "meh," and the pepperoni itself tasted a bit off.
 Not in an alarming oh-my-god-I-have-food-poisoning way — it just wasn't all that pleasant.